fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 verification status. seL4 due to its microkernel nature provides higher isolation, breach in one of the components (like USB driver, network stack) wouldn't compromise entire OS contrary to monolithic kernels.

+We have opened an [issue](https://github.com/seL4/seL4/issues/832) about seL4 usage as secure bootloader.

 #### Running in DLME